manuelbarbas/primodium/README.md

 - `LibDebugInitializer`: First, configure debug buildings and technologies in this initializer library.

-- `DebugSystems`: Then, use the following systems to modify debug data.
+- `ComponentDevSystem`: Then, `ComponentDevSystem` systems to modify debug data.
+For example, `ComponentDevSystem` can be used to set the level of a building or the amount of a resource.
+See the tests in `packages/contracts/src/test/systems` for examples.

-  - `DebugAcquireResourcesSystem`
-  - `DebugAcquireStorageForAllResourcesSystem`
-  - `DebugIgnoreBuildLimitForBuildingSystem`
-  - `DebugRemoveBuildingRequirementsSystem`
-  - `DebugRemoveBuildLimitSystem`
-  - `DebugRemoveUpgradeRequirementsSystem`

 # Blueprints